adsforce/docs/src/en/media-source-configurations/unityAds/README.md

 > **[info] Important**
 >
 > * You can get **Performance Analytics Data** after integration;
-> * Track UnityAds performance analysis successfully only if IDFA is included in your App;
+> * Track UnityAds performance analytics successfully only if IDFA is included in your App;
 > * Make sure the UnityAds game ID is properly configured in integration parameters;
 > * Get game ID in [UnityAds Dashboard](https://unityads.unity3d.com/admin/#/games)；
 > * Once activated,  a notification will be sent to UnityAds detailing each App ID;